maticnetwork/nightfall-sdk/README.md

 #### Export commitments

 For safety reasons, you can export your commitments and prevent losing them.
-While you have an exported copy of your Nightfall L2 commitments you can always import them, use them in Nightfall or withdraw them to Ethereum L1.
+While you have an exported copy of your Nightfall L2 commitments you can always import them to use them in Nightfall or withdraw them to Ethereum L1.

 ```
 npm run-script eg:[network]:export-commitments